 The second phase, foundation training, takes place over seven weekends or at evening sessions during the week.
 It involves practical operational skills.
 On completion of Foundation Training, trainee Special constables receive their uniform and warrant card and are sworn in as a Special constable.
 They are then assigned a station and allocated a regular police officer as a tutor constable.

 Training takes place at the Support and Training Headquarters at Netley, however candidates and trainee Special constables on the Isle of Wight will do most of their training on the island.

-Employee Supported Policing (ESP) is a partnership scheme in which employers in Hampshire and the Isle of Wight allow their staff to train and patrol as Special constables.
-ESP Special constables are required to carry out a total of 200 hours per year plus training.
-Employers are asked to provide paid leave for some or all of these hours.
-In most cases, patrols areas are relevant to the employer’s industry sector.
-For example, recruits from the retail industry patrol high streets and shopping centres.
+Employer Supported Policing (ESP) is a partnership scheme in which employers in Hampshire and the Isle of Wight allow their staff to train and patrol as Special Constables.
+Employers provide paid leave for some of the minimum 16 hours that Special Constables are require to contribute.

-Allowing staff to become Special constables offers huge benefits to organisations in terms of staff development – benefits that cannot be bought commercially.
+Allowing staff to become Special Constables offers huge benefits to the organisations in terms of staff development – benefits that cannot be bought commercially.
 Transferable skills include communicating and negotiating effectively, staying calm under pressure, problem solving, decision making, team building, leadership and management and responsibility.

 There are a number of employers that operate in the Hampshire area that offer ESP to their staff, these include.